KxSystems/docs/docs/basics/pattern.md

 ## Pattern conditional

 The pattern conditional takes the form `:[v;p1;r1;p2;r2;...;rd]` where `v` is a value to be matched, `p1`, `p2`, ... are patterns and `r1`, `r2`, ... `rd` are the corresponding return values.
-The value is mathced to the patterns in turn, and the value of the expression is the return value corresponding to the first successful match, or `rd` if no patterns match.
+The value is matched to the patterns in turn, and the value of the expression is the return value corresponding to the first successful match, or `rd` if no patterns match.
 Similarly to the regular [conditional](../ref/cond.md), the result expressions corresponding to failed matches, as well as any match after the first successful match, are not evaluated.

 ```q
 q)a: :[1f;r:`f;"float";r:`i;"int";"other"]